 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
 There is no guarantee that funds will be available in the future.
-Therefore, OVW encourages applicants to develop a plan to sustain project activities if federal funding through the National Indian Country Clearinghouse on Sexual Assault ceases to be available.
+Therefore, OVW encourages applicants to develop a plan to sustain project activities if federal funding through this program ceases to be available.
 Also, please note that OVW may elect to make awards for applications submitted under this solicitation in future fiscal years, depending on the merits of the applications and on the availability of funding.